Endangered language

 More than 50% of the world's endangered languages are located in just eight countries (denoted in red on the map): India, Brazil, Mexico, Australia, Indonesia, Nigeria, Papua New Guinea and Cameroon.
 In these countries and around them are the areas that are the most linguistically diverse in the world (denoted in blue on the map).

 Language death can be the result of language shift in which ethnic group members no longer learn their heritage language as their first language.

 An endangered language or moribund language is a language that is at risk of disappearing as its speakers die out or shift to speaking other languages.
-Language loss occurs when the language has no more native speakers and becomes a "dead language".
-If no one can speak the language at all, it becomes an "extinct language".
-A dead language may still be studied through recordings or writings, but it is still dead or extinct unless there are fluent speakers left.
-Although languages have always become extinct throughout human history, endangered languages are currently dying at an accelerated rate because of globalization, mass migration, cultural replacement, imperialism, neocolonialism and linguicide (language killing).
+Language loss occurs when the language has no more native speakers and becomes a "dead" or "extinct language".
+A dead language may still be studied through recordings or writings, but it is still considered dead or extinct once there are no more fluent speakers left.
+Although languages have always become extinct throughout human history, factors currently accelerating the rate of language death include globalization, mass migration, linguistic imperialism, neocolonialism, and linguicide (language killing).

 Language shift most commonly occurs when speakers switch to a language associated with social or economic power or one spoken more widely, leading to the gradual decline and eventual death of the endangered language.
 The process of language shift is often influenced by factors such as globalisation, economic authorities, and the perceived prestige of certain languages.
 The ultimate result is the loss of linguistic diversity and cultural heritage within affected communities.

 The general consensus is that between 6,000 and 7,000 languages are currently spoken.
 Some linguists estimate that between 50% and 90% of them will be severely endangered or dead by the year 2100.
 The 20 most common languages, each with more than 50 million speakers, are spoken by 50% of the world's population, but most languages are spoken by fewer than 10,000 people.